GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 - identifier a string with the name of the object generating the message (may be empty)
 - message the actual message to log

+## Log Buffer

+As of Version 3.2
+HELICS cores brokers and federates have the capability to buffer logs messages.
+This can be activated via `--logbuffer` flag, or `--logbuffersize=X` option.
+The default size is 10 messages for the `--logbuffer` flag.
+For cores and federates there is a `HELICS_PROPERTY_INT_LOG_BUFFER_SIZE` property that can be set.
+And it can also be activated via the [`logbuffer <X>` command](../advanced_topics/commandInterface.md) remotely.  `<X>` is the desired size of the buffer.  `logbuffer stop` will deactivate the buffer in a remote command.
+The logs can be retrieved via the ["logs"](../advanced_topics/queries.md) query.
+The buffer is available even after disconnect for cores and brokers from the local object.

 ## Additional Broker Features

 ### Time monitor